 - In 1987, LISC created National Equity Fund, Inc. (NEF) to attract investor capital to Housing Credit properties.
-NEF provides technical assistance, structures and closes these investments, and provides asset management services. - In 2022, LISC, through NEF, placed nearly \$900 million in equity investments into tax credit properties.
-Since inception, it has invested more than \$22.7 billion, which represents 231,500 new affordable homes for individuals. - NEF has established dedicated pools of funding to finance housing that is linked to healthcare services, housing for homeless veterans, and housing for victims of natural disasters. - Example of Housing Credit properties supported by NEF include: - With more than \$22 million in LIHTC investments from NEF, The Alexander Company successfully developed the Milwaukee Soldier's Home, a historic preservation of six historic buildings on the Milwaukee Soldiers Home grounds, including a National Historic Landmark, which have been rehabilitated and returned to their original purpose the service of
+Today, NEF is a leading non-profit, multi-family, affordable, real estate investment manager with a mission to deliver innovative, collaborative financial solutions to expand the creation and preservation of affordable housing. - Since its inception, NEF has invested more than \$24.5 billion, representing 242,500 new or preserved affordable homes for individuals, families and communities in need across the country. - NEF has donated more than \$240 million in grants over the past four decades to support LISC's nationwide community development work.
+The non-profit also has a long legacy of financing e-permanent supportive housing services and, housing for veterans experiencing homelessness and other extremely vulnerable communities across the country. - Examples of Housing Credit properties supported by NEF include: - With more than \$22 million in LIHTC investments from NEF, The Alexander Company successfully developed the Milwaukee Soldier's Home, a historic preservation of six buildings on the Milwaukee Soldiers Home grounds, including a National Historic Landmark.
+All buildings have been rehabilitated and returned to their original purpose - the service of veterans.

-- veterans.
 101 units of housing have been created for veterans and their families who are homeless or at risk.
-The Milwaukee Soldiers Home is poised to change the face of veteran care, serving as a replicable example of what is possible through innovative partnerships and showing that preservation truly has the power to heal. - With support from the National Equity Fund (NEF), RUPCO developed Energy Square, a single 5-story mixed-use LEED Platinum certified development providing 57 housing units.
+The Milwaukee Soldiers Home has changed the face of veteran care, serving as a replicable example of what is possible through innovative partnerships and showing that preservation truly has the power to heal.

+With support from the National Equity Fund (NEF), RUPCO developed Energy Square, a single 5-story mixed-use LEED Platinum certified development providing 57 housing units.
 Energy Square sits on 1.3 acres providing 70,000 square feet with 11,000 square feet dedicated to the Center for Creative Education.
 As the first affordable Zone Energy Building (ZNE) development in upstate New York, residents' electricity needs are met through a 300 KW solar array with a projected annual production of 352,000 kWh, and the building's cooling needs are met through a geothermal system.